-Even when the assemblies in a building are carefully designed and installed for high acoustical performance, consideration of flanking paths-in areas such as assembly intersections, beam-to-column/wall connections, and MEP penetrations-is necessary for a building to meet overall acoustical performance objectives.
+Even when the assemblies in a building are carefully designed and installed for high accustical performance, consideration of flenking paths-in areas such as assembly intersections, beam-to-column/wall connections, and MEP penetrations-is necessary for a building to meet overall acoustical performance objectives.

-One way to minimize flanking paths at these connections and interfaces is to use resilient connection isolation and sealant. strips.
-These products are capable of resisting structural loads in compression between structural members and connections while providing isolation and breaking hard. direct connections between members.
+One way to minimize flanking paths at these connections and interfaces is to use resident connection isolation and sealant strips.
+These products are capable of resisting structural loads in compression between structural members and connections within providing isolation and breaking hard, direct connections when providing isolation and breaking hard, direct connections between members.
 In the context of the three methods for improving acoustical performance noted above, these strips act as decouplers.
-With airtight connections, interfaces and penetrations, there is a much greater chance that the acoustic performance of a mass timber building will meet expectations.
+With artight connections, interfaces and penetrations, there is a much greater chance that the acoustic performance of a mass timber building will meet expectations.